-In her second year as a Chatterbox staff member, junior Abby Jay is excited to work as Managing Editor of Current Events.
-She hopes to spread valuable...
+In her third year as a Chatterbox staff member, SENIOR Abigail Jay is excited to work as the Managing Editor of Visual Elements.
+She is forward to the...

 Inside the WHHS production of The Curious Incident of the Dog in the Night-Time

 On the weekend of Nov.
 9, WHHS’s theatre department will present the play, The Curious Incident of the Dog in the Night-Time.
 For the actors involved, this play is the culmination of months of hard work and meticulous practice.
 The hours of rehearsal are now paying off as the theatre department once again prepares to wow WHHS and Cincinnati’s theatre community.

 WHHS’s theatre department continues to stand out in the variety of experiences among the actors.
 For some actors such as leads Jack Giglia, ‘21, SENIOR Katie Sutkamp and SENIOR Oliver Vockell, The Curious Incident has given them the opportunity to explore new roles.
 For others who have been shy towards theatre before, they have found a place in the production.
 Actor Rafael Ramirez, ’21, was impressed by the welcoming environment for a self-described introvert like himself.

 “I’m not the most outgoing person, but everybody in the theatre department has been very accepting of me being here,” Ramirez said.
 Ramirez’s experience shows the welcoming nature of the theatre department and the opportunity WHHS’s students have at all levels of theater experience to get involved.